 The safety of employees and the public is important to everyone.
 When working on a gas well project, there is a need to give your employees a safe area to work.
 At the same time, motorists need to be able to get to their destinations safely.
-Traffic control services from Matthews Structural Services will provide a safe environment while allowing the traffic flow to move with little interruption.
+Traffic control services from Matthews Wall Anchor & Waterproofing will provide a safe environment while allowing the traffic flow to move with little interruption.

 In addition to your employees working in the area, gas well projects usually involve tractor-trailers, rigging, and fracking equipment.
 The vehicles and equipment need to be able to get to the work area quickly and safely.
 Even a small fender-bender can cause problems throughout the project; accidents involving construction equipment or semis rarely ends up being a “small” accident.

 Our traffic control, flaggers, cones, and detours will help keep everyone safe and keep traffic flowing efficiently.
 We have crews and equipment at the ready, with short or long-term availability seven days a week.
-Our staff is professional, courteous, and knowledgeable, providing you the best service possible.
-Our traffic flaggers and supervisors are certified and will provide you the level of service you expect from Matthews Structural Solutions.
+Our staff is professional, courteous, and knowledgeable, providing you with the best service possible.
+Our traffic flaggers and supervisors are certified and will provide you with the level of service you expect from Matthews Wall Anchor & Waterproofing.

 We have been providing traffic control and traffic management services to the Pittsburgh area for almost 40 years.
 We know what we’re doing and will make sure your employees and the public remain safe.
 We can handle everything from simple lane closures to complex work zones.
 We will help you get the job done safely and efficiently.

 According to a report by Fox News, Pennsylvania will continue to be a popular place for natural gas production, specifically the Marcellus Shale region.
 Oil and gas analyst Fadel Gheit of Oppenheimer & Co. expects Pennsylvania to be at the top of the gas production list for at least the next few years, if not longer.